-The State Took His Kids Three Times.
-And Three Times It Gave Them Back. - NewsBreak
+The state took his kids three times.
+And three times it gave them back. - NewsBreak

 The findings have a few important caveats.
 By focusing on families with multiple prior investigations without regard for when those investigations took place, the analysis included families whose cases may have occurred years apart and involved different children.
 By only looking at instances of substantiated maltreatment, the analysis did not include families who have been investigated multiple times without ever having an allegation substantiated.
 The analysis does not include investigations of licensed child care facilities, such as group foster homes, residential treatment centers or day care providers, as well as non-licensed institutional settings like jails.
 Changes in the department’s case-tracking procedure prevented the reporters from examining cases opened before 2018.
 Nonetheless, for each investigation opened in 2018 onwards, the database detailed the number of prior cases involving that family, even if those prior cases were before 2018.
 Cases opened after June 2020 were too recent to have outcomes in the database and so were excluded.

 Finally, data on child welfare investigations is complex.
 Families who receive services are more likely to experience repeat investigations, which may be attributable to, among other factors, increased surveillance by caseworkers, University of Illinois researchers note.
 Further, bias and false reports can contribute to recurrence, and child welfare experts caution that repeated investigations involving the same parent don’t always signal a problem within the household.
-The data reflects the way the department interacts with its most persistently troubled families — not the frequency with which Illinois families commit repeated acts of abuse or neglect.Help Us Investigate Child Welfare Services in Illinois
+The data reflects the way the department interacts with its most persistently troubled families — not the frequency with which Illinois families commit repeated acts of abuse or neglect.Copyright 2022 Nexstar Media Inc. All rights reserved.
+This material may not be published, broadcast, rewritten, or redistributed.